momentohq/momento-node-redis-client/CONTRIBUTING.md

 ### Run integration tests against Redis

-First run Redis either natively or in a Docker container.
+First run Redis either natively, run Redis in a Docker container, or do your development in a devcontainer.
 Here is an example of running Redis in a Docker container:

 ```
 docker run -it -p 6379:6379 redis